- Army foundation:

 The highlight of the preparation are large-scale immersive exercises ensuring readiness for real situations in the field.
 This allows the military personel to sharpen their feeling for the terrain and finetune cooperation in groups.
 Depending on the assignment, the detachments follow a Certification Exercise (CertEx), Mission Rehearsal Exercise (MREx) or Serpentex.
 If everything goes well, the detachment will receive the ‘mission ready’ certificate.

 Other courses complete the preparation: psychological and physical guidance and explanation about the culture of the population in the operating zone.
-When our soldiers leave for faraway places, we leave nothing to chance.
+When Belgian soldiers leave for faraway places, the armed forces leave nothing to chance.

 Like everywhere in Europe, Belgian defence has been supporting civilian authorities in the fight against the global pandemic.